canonical/launchpad-manual/docs/user/reference/packaging/ppas/ppa.rst

 Your PPA's key
 ~~~~~~~~~~~~~~

-Launchpad generates a unique key for each PPA and uses it to sign any
+Launchpad generates a unique key for the user's default PPA and reuses it to
-packages built in that PPA.
+sign any packages built in the user's PPAs.

 This means that people downloading/installing packages from your PPA can
 verify their source.
 After you've activated your PPA, uploading its